Difference between QA and QC

 Software quality assurance (SQA) consists of a means of monitoring the software engineering processes and methods used to ensure quality.
 The methods by which this is accomplished are many and varied and may include ensuring conformance to one or more standards, such as ISO 9000 or a model such as CMMI.
 [Source; Wikipedia: http://en.wikipedia.org/wiki/Software_quality_assurance]

 “Product” and “Process” are the keywords that distinguish the differences between QA and QC.

-Quality Control is “Product-oriented”, it focus on the “product” itself, whether it meet its quality goals and user requirements.
-For example Testing and Review fall into this category.
+Quality Control is “Product-oriented”, it focuses on the “product” itself, whether it meets its quality goals and user requirements.
+For example, Testing and Review fall into this category.

-Quality Assurance is “Process-oriented”; focus on whether the process in a project conforms to organizational standards and methodologies, as defined.
-Since QA focus more on the whole project, hence it can have supervision on quality control.
+Quality Assurance is “Process-oriented”; focuses on whether the process in a project conforms to organizational standards and methodologies, as defined.
+Since QA focuses more on the whole project, hence it can have supervision on quality control.